 Historically, we have met our working capital and other liquidity requirements principally from cash generated from our operations and bank borrowings.
-After taking into account the cash flows from the operating activities and the existing financial resources available to us, and the estimated net proceeds from the issue of Shares under the Share Offer, our Directors are of the opinion that we have sufficient working capital for its present requirements for at least the next twelve months from the date of this prospectus.
+After taking into account the cash flows from the operating activities and the existing financial resources available to us, and the estimated [REDACTED] from the issue of Shares under the [REDACTED], our Directors are of the opinion that we have sufficient working capital for its present requirements for at least the next twelve months from the date of this document.